 However, on a smaller scale, turmeric may be used on a daily basis to help cure small ailments.
 Due to its anti-bacterial qualities, the ground rhizome may be used as a facial paste to ensure clearer skin.
 Take two spoonfuls of the powder, two spoonfuls of flour, a spoonful of olive oil and a spoonful of milk, and then mix into a paste before applying to your face.
 Wait for twenty minutes and then wash the paste off the skin, which may be clear and glowing.

 Mixing a spoonful of turmeric paste, or gobbling down a piece of the root itself, with a glass of milk before bed (and perhaps some black pepper) may allow the anti-inflammatory curcumin to be absorbed into the bloodstream and may aid the elimination of pathogens in the body.
 As an added benefit, this also may allow for a smoother bowel movement, which may be a mood enhancer.

-Other uses for turmeric include using the powder as a natural dye, enlivening and spicing up bland foods, and adding flavour, colour and vibrancy to curries, giving your meal an extra kick. turmeric is a multicultural benefit that adds variety to the diet, as well as a way to replace the pills and their long term effects on the liver.
+Other uses for turmeric include using the powder as a natural dye, enlivening and spicing up bland foods, and adding flavour, colour and vibrancy to curries, giving your meal an extra kick.
+Turmeric may be a multicultural benefit which adds variety to the diet, as well as a way to replace the pills and their long term effects on the liver.
 This rhizome spice advocates a healthier lifestyle and research into further benefits are being acknowledged and advanced at a rapid pace.

-The super-food spice has yet to be completely revealed to the population; there are still unlocked benefits to turmeric that are being researched and discovered.
-In the mean time, there is a lot of be commended about this one particular spice, from skin benefits to tumours: it is clear that turmuric may be a beneficial addition to one’s lifestyle.
+The super-food spice has yet to be completely revealed to the population; there may still be unlocked benefits to turmeric that are being researched and discovered.
+In the mean time, there may be commended about this one particular spice, from skin benefits to tumours: it is clear turmuric may be a beneficial addition to one’s lifestyle.